 Toyota was fined $20 million for delaying a product recall involving a defective floormat.
 The U.S. Department of Justice fined GM $900 million for willfully delaying the recall for a faulty ignition switch and defrauding customers.
 GM has asked U.S. safety regulators to a delay a recall of 980,000 trucks with Takata air bag inflators to allow it to demonstrate the vehicles are safe and avoid a hit to profits.

-Our research (published in the Journal of Marketing) examines why firms recall later than others after a safety investigation is opened in the automobile industry.
+Our research (published in the Journal of Marketing) examines why firms recall later than others after a product recall investigation is opened.
 We find that a brand's structural position plays a critical role in influencing the time taken by firms to recall when faced with serious problems.
 Further, we find that on average, time to recall is penalized by stock markets because of the possibility that firms are not committed to protecting consumer safety.
 The penalties exacted by stock markets are severe when firms delay recalls especially when there are accidents and injuries associated with a safety investigation.

 The full text of the paper is here